foxyblocks/Install-DMG/Readme.md

 You can change this command in the extensions tab of Alfred's settings.

 In the future I will add a query after `dmg` that would let you pick specific items to install.
 For now it just runs on the most recently downloaded one.

+# Usage without Alfred
+The extension is basically a wrapper around a ruby script.
+If you don't own/want Alfred you can totally just run that script and it does the same thing.

 #Pull Requests